donaldlab/OSPREY3/CONTRIBUTING.rst

     $ ./gradlew remakeDoc

-**NOTE   :** Sphinx can detect problems with the documentation during building.
+**NOTE:** Sphinx can detect problems with the documentation during building.
-When this happens,
-these problems will be reported to the console, usually in red text.
+When this happens, these problems will be reported to the console, usually in red text.
 These warning messages usually indicate something is missing or incorrect in the documentation, and that the underlying problems should be fixed before the documentation is released.